Airspy SDR Receiver New

 |Info freight charges|

-The ML-200 consists of a flexible, braided wire loop with large wire gauge.
+The ML-FX consists of a flexible, braided steel wire loop with large wire gauge, length 5m.
 The loop is connected to the amplifier, both are installed by hanging the wire to the wall, into a window, in a tree or on another suitable supports.
 The amplifier is supplied over the coaxial cable (not included) from a supplied Bias-T. This Bias-T has connectors for an external supply voltage as well as a socket for a USB cable.
 The voltage can range from 5 to 15 V. The USB connector makes the antenna very well suitable for portable operations with a computer.

-Despite the high amplification, the ML-200 has a very low noise level, as comparisions to other active antennas have shown.
-The antenna can be used from long wave (9 Khz) up to the lower VHF range of 200 MHz.
-The amplifier has a very high 3, order intercept point of +40dBm.
+Despite the high amplification (adjustable in three steps), the ML-FX has a very low noise level, as comparisions to other active antennas have shown.
+The antenna can be used from long wave (9 Khz) up to the lower VHF range of 180 MHz.
+The amplifier has a very high 3. order intercept point of +40dBm.
 This results in a very high distortion free blocking dynamic range.
 The amplifier is protected by a twofold overvoltage protection.
 With this protection the antenna not only survives a thunderstorm but can also be used in vicinity to transmitting antennas, for example in the garden of a radio amateur or on a sailing yacht.
+Additionally a VHF broadcast band stop filter can be activated.

 Packing size 20 x 20 x 5cm, weight 480 g.
 Connector on amplifier: BNC, HF-Connectors on Bias-T: 2x BNC.
 Requires additional DC cable or USB cable for power suply.
 Supply voltage from 5 to 15V DC, max.
 40mA.